Cal Volleyball Camps

 Dorr arrived at Georgia Tech by way of Texas A&M, where she was the director of volleyball operations from 2005-06.
 During her time in College Station, Texas, she also worked as the tournament director for the 2005 NCAA College Station Regional and other home tournaments for the Aggies.

-While living in College Station, Dorr served as the head coach of the Brazos Valley Volleyball Club from 2005-06 and led her squad to a 27-2 record over two seasons.
-Her coaching experience extends further as she held a post as head coach for the Saddleback Valley Volleyball Club in Lake Forest, Calif. where she guided the team to a 32-3 record from 2004-05.
+While living in College Station, Dorr served as the head coach of the Brazos Valley Volleyball Club from 2005-06.
+Her coaching experience extends further as she held a post as head coach for the Saddleback Valley Volleyball Club in Lake Forest, Calif. from 2004-05.

 In 1999, Dorr was the starting setter for the Rainbow Wahine as a freshman where she earned All-Western Athletic Conference second-team honors.
 She helped lead Hawai'i to a 29-2 record, an NCAA regional semifinal appearance and a No. 8 final AVCA ranking in her first season.
 In her four-year career, Dorr took the Rainbow Wahine to two NCAA national semifinal appearances, two No. 3 rankings, and a 123-12 record.
 She earned All-WAC second team honors three times and finished her career ranked fourth all-time for Hawai'i with 3,540 assists.
 Dorr was selected to the WAC All-Academic team in each of her four years with the Rainbow Wahine.